RossAscends/STMP/README.md

 ## Planned Features

+### Core Functionality

 - ~~Proper chat history for the AI~~
 - ~~Saving user chat history for persistence across sessions~~
-- Better generation parameter adjustments (likely via preset files, not individual sliders)
-- API swapping in UI without server restart
-- Multiple AI characters active at once (group chats)
 - ~~in-chat notification of when a user changes their username~~
 - ~~unique colors for usernames in chat to make the chat easier to read at a glance.~~
 - set and respect API context limits
-- selected character persistence across sessions
+- selected character persists across sessions
+- smarter retry logic (add entity metadata to each chat message; only remove the last AI response)
+- ability to save chat files when clearing the chat

+### Host Controls

+- Better generation parameter adjustments (likely via preset files, not individual sliders)
+- API swapping in UI without server restart
 - ~~push selected character to user on connection~~
-- add host control toggle for "Host Approval" mode (host must approve messages from users before they are sent to AI)
+- toggle for AI response timing: 1-to-1 with user input, or only on manual trigger from Host
-- add host control toggle for locking AI chat for users
+- toggle for locking AI chat for users
-- add host control to set User Turn Order for AI chatting (drag-sort list)
+- drag-sort list to set User Turn Order for AI chatting
 - ~~add AI chat clear button~~
-- smarter retry logic (add entity metadata to each chat message; only remove the last AI response)
 - ability to remove individual chat messages (at first this will be deleting from the bottom.)

-- ability to save chat files when clearing the chat
+### Nice-to-have Features

+- Multiple AI characters active at once (group chats)
 - ability to load past chat files
+- exporting chat files as text or JSON